kommunication/stock-server/README.md

 ## Limitations
 Due to time and scope limitation, many apsects of this application are illustrative in nature.
-- There is not front-end included.
-The best way test the API is by using Postnam or similar tools
+- There is no front-end included.
+The best way to test the API is by using `Postnam` or similar tools
 - API implementation is not fully fleshed out.
 The emphasis was put on demonstrating various aspects as of the implementation as basis for broader conversation.
 - Error handling and edge case handling have been included but are not comprehensive.